 The details the model are explained elsewhere on my website but I decided in 2013 that as we were creating two bodies out of one that we would need new leadership in both.
 It would be no use me trying to do one or the other job as it would be frustrating for everyone.
 A clean start was what was needed.
 Thus I told the Commission that I would go as soon as the two new organisations were set up and new chief executives recruited.
 My biggest anxiety in the latter part of the process was thus finding two people who I believed could do the job.
 Commission were obviously determined that this should be the case too.
 Luckily Duncan Wilson, a long-term friend and colleague with outstanding credentials, got one job and the very capable Kate Mavor got the other.

-In 2014 I decided to take a year or so sabbatical from big management jobs and was offered a Senior Research Fellowship at the Institute of Historical Research.
+In 2014 I decided to stop doing big management jobs and was offered a Senior Research Fellowship at the Institute of Historical Research.
 I signed a contract to write a book about the Tudor and Stuart court and its palaces and I have subsequently joined a couple of boards and taken on a little private advisory work.
-My new book Houses of Power will come out in 2016.
+My Tudor book Houses of Power came out in 2016.
 In 2017 I set up a consultancy Architrave Historical Services.